 Turning a pile also disturbs the biological communities that the worms have just created.
 Now they have to start all over.

 If the pile gets stinky, then turning the pile is necessary to add oxygen to the pile which will cut the smell.
-If you mix more Coco Peat and Bio-Build Microbial Foundation or Silica Rich to the pile as well, the smell will quickly disappear.
+If you mix more Bokashi and Silica Rich to the pile as well, the smell will quickly disappear.

 When spreading or adding compost to your garden, disturb the newly formed compost soil the very least amount possible.
 This will insure a higher survivability of the worms and the biological communities they have created.